BootBlock/PoSh-Backup/README.md

 *   **Enterprise-Grade PowerShell Solution:** Robust, modular design built with dedicated PowerShell modules for reliability, maintainability, and clarity.
 *   **Flexible External Configuration:** Manage all backup jobs, global settings, backup sets, remote **Backup Target** definitions, and **Post-Run System Actions** via a human-readable `.psd1` configuration file.
 *   **Local and Remote Backups:**
-    *   Archives are initially created in a **local staging directory** (defined by `DestinationDir` in job settings).
+    *   Archives are initially created directly in the directory specified by the effective `DestinationDir` setting for the job.
-    *   Jobs can be configured to additionally transfer these archives to one or more **remote Backup Targets** (e.g., UNC shares, with future support for FTP, S3, etc., via an extensible provider model).
+    *   If remote targets (e.g., UNC shares, SFTP servers) are configured for the job, this `DestinationDir` acts as a **local staging area** before the archive is transferred.
-    *   If no remote targets are specified for a job, the local staging directory serves as the final backup location.
+    *   If no remote targets are specified for a job, the archive in `DestinationDir` serves as the **final backup location**.
-*   **Granular Backup Job Control:** Precisely define sources, destinations (local staging), archive names, local retention policies, **remote target assignments**, and **post-run actions** for each individual backup job.
+*   **Granular Backup Job Control:** Precisely define sources, the primary archive creation directory (`DestinationDir`), archive names, local retention policies, **remote target assignments**, and **post-run actions** for each individual backup job.
 *   **Backup Sets:** Group multiple jobs to run sequentially, with set-level error handling (stop on error or continue) and **set-level post-run actions** for automated workflows.
 *   **Extensible Backup Target Providers:** A modular system (located in `Modules\Targets\`) allows for adding support for various remote storage types.
     *   **UNC Provider:** Transfers archives to standard network shares.
     *   **Replicate Provider (New):** Copies an archive to multiple specified local or UNC paths, with individual retention settings per destination.
     *   **SFTP Provider (via Posh-SSH module) (New):** Transfers archives to SFTP servers, supporting password and key-based authentication.
 *   **Configurable Retention Policies:**
-    *   **Local Retention:** Manage archive versions in the local staging directory (`DestinationDir`) using the `LocalRetentionCount` setting per job.
+    *   **Local Retention:** Manage archive versions in the `DestinationDir` using the `LocalRetentionCount` setting per job.
     *   **Remote Retention:** Each Backup Target provider can, if designed to do so, implement its own retention logic on the remote storage (e.g., keep last X versions, delete after Y days).
 This is configured within the target's definition in the `BackupTargets` section (e.g., via `RemoteRetentionSettings` or per-destination settings for providers like "Replicate").
 *   **Live File Backups with VSS:** Utilise the Windows Volume Shadow Copy Service (VSS) to seamlessly back up open or locked files (requires Administrator privileges).
 Features configurable VSS context, reliable shadow copy creation, and a configurable metadata cache path.
 *   **Advanced 7-Zip Integration:** Leverage 7-Zip for efficient, highly configurable compression.
 Customise archive type, compression level, method, dictionary/word/solid block sizes, thread count, and file exclusions for local archive creation.